 successful transitions to school approaches: orientation, transition, understanding each child's unique capabilities, capability building, parental engagement, and partnerships and relationships.

 Parental engagement and partnerships and relations between stakeholders underpin and support these elements.
 The department's

 Parent and Community Engagement Framework outlines the importance of engaging with parents and the community to improve student levels of achievement and describes principles underpinning effective engagement.

 Schools are guided by the

-Supporting successful transitions: school decision making tool (PDF, 4.4MB) when providing transition programs.
+Supporting successful transitions: school decision making tool (PDF, 1.2MB) when considering transition approaches.
 In particular, see the example strategies and actions listed on pages 14 and 15 to inform decision-making and note the strategies identified as outside the scope of state schools and not viable options for school communities.

-transition programs will be added to the website during the life of the project.
+transition approaches will be added to the website during the life of the project.